fredjaya/phasco_genes/README.md

 How to deal with missing SNPs in data?

-Add PCA with neutral SNPs
+Add PCA with **neutral** SNPs

+Account for installation and usage on Windows.

+Changed convert_raw to only run on whole vcf, not single genes cause of error on tiny test data.